DON'T BE MISLED

 YOUR QUESTION: Can you pick where you want to get stationed?
 (Duty Station Info)

 RECRUITER’S ANSWER: Well of course you can.

 That answer is also very misleading, but a correct one.
 You may possibly fill out a form listing your preferences, but at the end of the day the Marine Corps will put you where they need you at that time and they don't give a good God damn where you wish to be stationed.
 You have no say in the matter unless your school is one of those schools that allows you to pick your exact duty station.
 There may be other circumstances where you can pick your duty station, but for the majority, you will be stationed where they need you at that time.
 This info applies to active duty enlistees only.
-Read more about the differences between active and reserve duty at the following link.
+You can read more about the differences between active and reserve duty at the following link.
 Active or Reserves

 YOUR QUESTION: Are you free to go as you please once you are off of work each day?